rreece/rreece.github.io/outline-of-philosophy/physics.md

     including non-entangled ones, can communicate by action at a distance.
 -   Gisin's Theorem

+>   The withdrawal of philosophy into a "professional" shell of its own has had
+>   disastrous consequences.
+The younger generation of physicists, the Feynmans,
+>   the Schwingers, etc., may be very bright; they may be more intelligent than
+>   their predecessors, than Bohr, Einstein, Schr&ouml;dinger, Boltzmann,
+>   Mach and so on.
+But they are uncivilized savages, they lack in philosophical
+>   depth---and this is the fault of the very same idea of professionalism which
+>   you are now defending.

+-- from a letter in Appendix B of Feyerabend's *Against Method*

 #### Foundations of QM:

 -   Hilbert spaces: